Continuous Covers on Symplectic Manifolds: Phase transitions and the function

-This conjecture implies that $\pb(c) e_H(U(c)) \ge C$.
-Thus when $c < A/2$, we have $\pb(c) \ge 2C/c$, which contradicts the claim we made about the constancy of $\pb(c)$.
-Furthermore, in this regime, Polterovich's conjecture implies $\pb(c) \ge 2C/A > 0$.
+This implies that $\pb(c) e_H(U(c)) \ge C$.
+Thus when $c < A/2$, we have $\pb(c) \ge 2C/A$.
 However, we observe that $\pb(c) = 0$ whenever $c > A/2$: two symplectic balls of capacity $c > A/2$ suffice to cover $S^2$ and the $\pb$-invariant of such a cover vanishes.
-Polterovich's conjecture hence goes against the claim that the Poisson bracket function $\pb(c)$ only has discontinuities when $\mathrm{Emb}(c, \omega)$ undergoes a transition in its homotopy type.
-Even though Polterovich's conjecture and ours are incompatible as stated, let us note that they are not exhaustive.
-For instance, as far as we can tell today, $\pb(c)$ might vanish for every $c$ and every closed symplectic manifold.
-Indeed, despite some evidences pointed out by Polterovich in \cite{P2} to back his conjecture, its veracity is at the moment far from clear.
-This state of affairs is due to the huge difficulty that there is in studying and computing the Poisson bracket invariants, and these competing conjectures should be taken as proofs of the complex and subtle way in which these invariants are tied up with the symplectic topology of manifolds.
+Polterovich's conjecture hence goes against any claim that the Poisson bracket function $\pb(c)$ only has discontinuities when $\mathrm{Emb}(c, \omega)$ undergoes a transition in its homotopy type.
 As a concluding remark, we point out that our borrowings in the thermodynamical and statistical mechanical terminology are explained by our insight that tools from these subjects might play a role in the understanding of the symplectic problems we considered in this paper.
 The space of symplectically embedded balls can be understood as an infinite dimensional (pre)symplectic manifolds which is some sort of limit of finite dimensional ones.
 In this paper, continuous covers have also been understood as limits of discretes ones.
-It is a recurrent theme in statistical mechanics that systems with a very large number of degrees of freedom tend to behave in a similar and somewhat simple way.
-While researches in the field of symplectic topology have mainly focused on the properties of low-dimensional manifolds, the very existence of statistical mechanics suggests to us that very interesting mathematics should come out from the study of very high-dimensional symplectic manifolds and that this study could be indirectly helpful to the study of lower-dimensional ones too, for instance through the study of embedded symplectic balls.
+It is a recurrent theme in statistical mechanics that systems with a very large number of degrees of freedom tend to behave in universal and somewhat simpler ways.